-“I always teach the horse along the fence line to give them a little help, but shoulder-in can be ridden on another line, such as three-quarter or centreline, but this is harder to ride correctly, so best left until the horse understands the movement correctly.
+“I always teach the horse along the fence line to give them a little help.
+However, shoulder-in can be ridden on another line, such as three-quarter or centreline, but this is harder to ride correctly.
+Leave this until the horse understands the movement correctly.

 You don’t want to flex your horse to the inside over, but there should be some neck bend.
 Too much neck bend to the inside, and the horse will start to fall in through the shoulder.

 Maintain the rhythm and quality of the step.
-If your horse gets stuck or becomes stuffy, put him back onto a straight line and ride him forward then attempt it again.
+If your horse gets stuck or becomes stuffy, put him back onto a straight line and ride him forward.
+Attempt it again.
 When riding this movement in trot, the pace should always be collected.

 Let Stretch Be Your Friend